Discover Swiss Financial Secrets That Maximize Your Money!

 Yuh Trading fees

-We then look at the trading fees of Yuh.
+We then look at Yuh’s trading fees.

 First, there are no custody fees.
 So, you will not pay anything to keep your account open without doing anything.
 This is a good advantage!